You made a good chunk of money this year! But TurboTax has some bad news for you: you owe more than you can afford!

 Yes, my dear reader, I will give you exactly that, because I’m a kind soul too—and because my website needs traffic.

-You can read more about eligibility rules here.
-Once you understand the requirements and confirm that you’re on the right path, please open this IRS PDF form.
+Let's start by opening this IRS PDF form.
 This way you can fill out the form online and print it out once you’re done.

 I am attaching a mock form below as an example.
 Let’s go through the first page first: